 As many of you know, you get shorter duration of I-94, if your passport is expiring before the petition expiration.
 To extend I-94, you have 5 options.
 One of them that works most of the times is crossing US border.
 One of our readers ( anonymous for privacy) went to Laredo, TX to extend their I-94.
-The user was kind enough to take time to share their experience with our readers.
+Also, another user Pavan went to Lardo in 2021.
+The users were kind enough to take time to share their experience with our readers.
 Thanks to the user for taking time to write it up for community benefit.

 Background : My I-94 was expiring in January 2021 and my Kid’s i-94 too was expiring in August 2021, both because of my passport expiry.
 My H1B visa is valid till October 2021.